cloudmesh/classes/docs/source/units_sp16.rst

 -------------------------------------------------------------------------------

-Projects on Big Data Software course introduces lessons in two sections: Theory Units and Technology Units.
-Technology Units are listed in this page.
+Projects on Big Data Software course introduces lessons in two sections: Theory and Technology.
+Units in Technology are listed in this page.
 To navigate Theory Units, syllabus and discussions, please use the course site scholargrid.org.

-Schedule for Technology Units
+Schedule for Units in Technology Section

 .. list-table:: Schedule Section on Technologies
    :widths: 30 10